amorinocodes/DECO2017-Blog---Amorino/posts/conclusion.md

 We ran a Lighthouse audit which returned a performance score of 91, which we were pleased with.
 First Contentful Paint came in at 0.5 seconds, Speed Index matched it, and Total Blocking Time was 0 milliseconds.
 These results reflect decisions made early in the project — HTMX handles partial page updates rather than full re-renders, and SQLite responds quickly at prototype scale.
 The architecture choices paid off in ways that are measurable.

 The one metric that dragged the score down was Largest Contentful Paint at 2.0 seconds.
 The audit also flagged that 81.6% of the CSS file goes unused on the homepage, and 83.6% of the HTMX library goes unused on any given page.
-Both are consequences of writing one shared stylesheet across all pages — a pragmatic call for a small team moving quickly, but one I would revisit with more time.
+Both are consequences of writing one shared stylesheet across all pages, a pragmatic call for a small team moving quickly, but one I would revisit with more time.
 Code splitting or deferred loading would bring LCP down without touching anything structural.

 The Best Practices score of 78 was flagged because the app runs over HTTP rather than HTTPS at the time of testing, a direct result of auditing against a local development server that would resolve automatically in production.